-If you suffer from anxiety, depression, severe lack of sleep or another problem that plagues the mind, you are not alone.
+If you suffer from down mood, severe lack of sleep, or another problem that plagues the mind, you are not alone.
 The World Health Organization (WHO) reports that over 450 million people suffer from mental health conditions worldwide, making it the leading cause of illness around the globe.

 Unfortunately, many people do not seek treatment.
 Those who do often get prescribed medications without seeking alternative solutions.

-Fortunately, alternative mental health therapies do exist!
+Fortunately, alternative mental health options do exist!
 If you or a loved one are currently suffering, you can try to help yourself with natural remedies.

 Alternative Mental Health Therapies to Try

 Don’t let your mental health fall by the wayside.
 Keep reading to learn about some natural therapies that may potentially help you reach a healthier mindset.

 For thousands of years, people have turned to natural sources for their medicinal properties.
 This includes herbs.

 Turning to herbs means using plants to try and naturally treat your symptoms.
 However, most are not FDA regulated, so when choosing this route, do not go in blindly.
 Herbs can serve as potent medications with potential side effects, while some will not cure the ailments you suffer from.

 Researching ingredients will help you make safe choices when using herbal remedies.
 Choosing trusted brands is also a good idea.
 It is always a good idea to consult with your healthcare professional before choosing a natural remedy.